mrts/ask-jira/README.md

 * `RESOLUTION_MAP`: map source JIRA resolutions to target resolutions, only used when a `WithResolution` transition is used in `STATUS_TRANSITIONS`
 * `ADD_COMMENT_TO_OLD_ISSUE`: if `True`, add comment to source JIRA issue that it was exported to new issue in target JIRA with issue link
 * `CUSTOM_FIELD`: a single custom field that you can set to a default value for all issues (set to `None` if not needed)
+* `CUSTOM_FIELD_MAP`: map source JIRA fields to target JIRA fields.
+This can also be used for system fields that are not mapped out of the box, such as 'environment'

 Note that epics and sub-tasks should be excluded from the source JIRA query as they are automatically imported via the parent task.
 The the recommended